folio-org/mod-fqm-manager/docs/Migration.md

 Advanced migrations that need to do more advanced logic or conditionals, or apply to a range of migration versions, require custom implementations of `MigrationStrategy`.
 Tutorials for this is outside the scope of this document, however, there are three methods to be implemented here which should unlock full power:

 - `getLabel` should return a descriptive label for logging, just like `AbstractSimpleMigrationStrategy`
-- `applies` should return `true` if this migration logic should be run on a given `version`
+- `applies` can optionally be implemented to only run migration logic on matching queries
-- `apply` is responsible for the full transformation of the query, adding warnings if applicable, updating the `_version`, and anything else necessary.
+- `apply` is responsible for the full transformation of the query, adding warnings if applicable, and anything else necessary.
+  - If the migration results in a breaking change, then make sure to set `hadBreakingChanges` to `true` on the `MigrationQueryInformtaion` object returned from `apply`.
+This prevents queries from running if they are simply not compatible with the running FQM release.

 Helper functions are available in `MigrationUtils`; it is highly recommend to build off one of the existing migrations if possible.